Yelp/threat_intel/README.md

 ### Testing
-To test, ensure that basic dependencies by running in [virtualenv](https://virtualenv.pypa.io/en/latest/):
+To test, ensure that basic dependencies are satisfied by running in [virtualenv](https://virtualenv.pypa.io/en/latest/):

 ```shell
 $ pip install requirements-dev.txt